MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter20.md

 ### Saving program settings asynchronously

-The [**SaveProgramChanges**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter20/SaveProgramSettings) sample demonstrates the use of the [`SavePropertiesAsync`](https://developer.xamarin.com/api/member/Xamarin.Forms.Application.SavePropertiesAsync()/) method of `Application` to save program settings as they change without overriding the `OnSleep` method.
+The [**SaveProgramChanges**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter20/SaveProgramSettings) sample demonstrates the use of the [`SavePropertiesAsync`](xref:Xamarin.Forms.Application.SavePropertiesAsync) method of `Application` to save program settings as they change without overriding the `OnSleep` method.

 ### A platform-independent timer

-It's possible to use [`Task.Delay`](https://developer.xamarin.com/api/member/System.Threading.Tasks.Task.Delay/p/System.Int32/) to create a platform-independent timer.
+It's possible to use [`Task.Delay`](xref:System.Threading.Tasks.Task.Delay(System.Int32)) to create a platform-independent timer.
 The
 [**TaskDelayClock**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter20/TaskDelayClock) sample demonstrates this.

 ## File input/output

-Traditionally, the .NET [`System.IO`](https://developer.xamarin.com/api/namespace/System.IO/) namespace has been the source of file I/O support.
+Traditionally, the .NET [`System.IO`](xref:System.IO) namespace has been the source of file I/O support.
 Although some methods in this namespace support asynchronous operations, most do not.
 The namespace also supports several simple method calls that perform sophisticated file I/O functions.

 ### Good news and bad news